appbead/webkit-wiki/Roadmap.md

 * Announce our progress to wide community (Qt intereset, WebKit-dev, contact developers of known QtWebKit-based browsers, etc.)
 * Fix most prominent bugs submitted by users
 * Create preliminary stable branch
-* At this point patches implementing new features may be accepted in "unstable" branch
+* At this point patches implementing new features in API may be accepted in "unstable" branch
 * WebKit2 compilation